 Ways to Reduce Your Risk of Heart Disease

-For more information on heart health, heart disease, heart attack, and symptoms to watch for, visit the American Heart Association’s website.
+For more information on heart health, heart disease, heart attack, and symptoms to watch for, visit the American Heart Association’s website at heart.org.

 SSM Health at Home nurses are certified by the National Association of Home Care in Chronic Disease Management.
-We also offer Home Telemonitoring for patients with certain diagnoses who meet certain criteria.
-For more information or to request an Informational Visit please call 1-800-924-2273 or contact us online.
+We also offer home telemonitoring for patients with certain diagnoses who meet certain criteria.
+For more information, please contact us online or call 1-800-924-2273.